clojure-goes-fast/clj-memory-meter/README.md

 Extra features compared to **jamm**:

-1. Easy runtime loading (you can start using it at any time at the REPL, providing additional startup parameters is not necessary).
+1. Can be added to the project as a simple dependency (don't have to provide a separate agent file and point to it with a JVM option).
+2. Loadable at runtime.
-2. Human-readable size output.
+3. Human-readable size output.

 **jamm** JAR file is shipped together with **clj-memory-meter** and unpacked at runtime.